yumaikas/onion/README.md

 # onion

 A Stack language compiled to lua.
-Aims to be like forth
+Aims to be like a bit like forth, with concessions made to needing to compile to lua, as well as first class support for a "subject stack" that allows a very pleasant stack-based version of object interaction.

 ## Usage